-the office of sheriff.
+office of sheriff, consistent with the 2010 NC Constitutional amendment.
 An individual who has received an unconditional pardon of innocence would be excluded from this disqualification.

 Any individual filing a notice of candidacy, or any appointee selected to fill a vacancy, to the office of sheriff would be required to provide a valid disclosure statement prepared by the North Carolina Sheriffs' Education and Training Statements Commission (Commission) verifying that the individual has no prior felony convictions or expungements of felony convictions.
 Candidates seeking office would be required to file this disclosure statement at the time of filing a notice of candidacy for office.
 If the candidate does not complete this statement, the candidate's filing for office would not be complete.